kuzudb/kuzu-docs/blog/2024-01-04-llms-graphs-part-1/index.md

 ## Killer App: Retrieval Augmented Generation

-Let's review the killer application of LLMs.
-The main application that is keeping researchers and practitioners busy is Q&A over private enterprise data.
+Let's review the killer application of LLMs in enterprises.
+The application is ultimately Q&A over private enterprise data.
 Think of a chatbot to which you can ask natural language questions ($Q_{NL}$), such as: "Who is our top paying customer from Waterloo?", or "What are data privacy regulations in Canada we need to comply with?" and get back natural language answers ($A_{NL}$).